orta/pr-builds-static-web-apps/README.md

 ### How it works

-There are a few steps.
+There are a few steps to go: